 In such a case, shared tags cannot perfectly meet everyone's needs.
 So, we try the tag personalization, that is the assignment of tags designed for a specific user.

-To find the preference pattern of a specific user, all that we have to do is analyzing the tags that have been tagged by the user before.
-Unfortunately, the number of such tags is generally small.
-Consequently, the quality of the tag personalization is generally low.
-In the context of the recommendation, this problem is called by "a cold-start problem."
+To find the preference pattern of a specific user, all that have to do is analyzing the tags that were tagged by the user before.
+However, the number of such tags are generally small.
+Due to this shortage of training examples, the quality of the tag personalization is generally low.
+In a context of recommendation, this problem is called by "a cold-start problem."

-To relieve this difficulty, our BaggTaming algorithm and other users' tags are used.
+To relieve this difficulty, we use our BaggTaming algorithm and other users' tags.

 Tags assigned by the target user are considered as tame data.
 These data are fully personalized, but the number of data is relatively small.

 On the other hand, tags assigned by the non-target user are considered as wild data.
-These are not personalized, but are much more abundant.
+These not fully personalized, but are much more abundant.